FREE 5-Ingredient Recipe EBook

-Why You’ll Love This Crock Pot Turkey Breast Recipe
+Why You Need My Crock Pot Turkey Breast Recipe

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for slow cooker turkey breast, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my slow cooker turkey breast recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

 How To Cook A Turkey Breast In A Crock Pot